Looting: In armed conflict

 Looting by a victorious army during war has been a common practice throughout recorded history.
 Foot soldiers viewed plunder as a way to supplement an often-meagre income and transferred wealth became part of the celebration of victory.
 In the wake of the Napoleonic Wars and particularly after World War II, norms against wartime plunder became widely accepted.

-In the upper ranks, the proud exhibition of the loot plundered formed an integral part of the typical Roman triumph, and Genghis Khan was not unusual in proclaiming that the greatest happiness was "to vanquish your enemies... to rob them of their wealth".
+In the upper ranks, the proud exhibition of the loot plundered formed an integral part of the typical Roman triumph, and Genghis Khan was not unusual in proclaiming that the greatest happiness was "to vanquish your enemies ... to rob them of their wealth".

+In ancient times, looting was sometimes prohibited due to religious concerns.
+For example, King Clovis I of the Franks, forbade his soldiers to loot when they campaigned near St Martin's shrine in Tours, for fear of offending the saint.

 In warfare in ancient times, the spoils of war included the defeated populations, which were often enslaved.
 Women and children might become absorbed into the victorious country's population, as concubines, eunuchs and slaves.
 In other pre-modern societies, objects made of precious metals were the preferred target of war looting, largely because of their ease of portability.
 In many cases, looting offered an opportunity to obtain treasures and works of art that otherwise would not have been obtainable.
 Beginning in the early modern period and reaching its peak in the New Imperialism era, European colonial powers frequently looted areas they captured during military campaigns against non-European states.
 In the 1930s, and even more so during the Second World War, Nazi Germany engaged in large-scale and organized looting of art and property, particularly in Nazi-occupied Poland.
+Soviet Union did likewise.
+On the smaller level, looting was done by other Allied forces too.